|Elliott Sound Products||Compound Vs. Darlington|

 As I have noted in many of the articles on this site, I consider the THD of an amplifier to be an important measurement, not necessarily because we can hear low levels of distortion, but because it gives a good indication of overall linearity.
 Any non-linearity causes intermodulation distortion, and it is this that is almost always considered the most objectionable.

 The so-called TID (Transient Intermodulation Distortion) is largely a crock - there is no evidence whatsoever that any competent amplifier fed with real music signals generates TID.
-This was probably one of the most elaborate hoaxes that the audio community has seen so far, largely because it was widely reported and cane from seemingly credible audio designers.
+This was probably one of the most elaborate hoaxes that the audio community has seen so far, largely because it was widely reported and came from seemingly credible audio designers.
 The fact is that TID is real, but only if the amplifier is subjected to test signals that never occur in any recorded or live programme material.

 In some classes of electronic equipment, thermal stability never needs to be considered.
 There are many designs where even quite radical changes to base-emitter voltages (for example) are simply and easily compensated by a feedback network, so never cause a problem.
 Of course, this assumes that adequate heatsinking is provided so that transistors remain within their safe operating areas.